 Qi Gong Training

-Qi Gong – the art of perfecting ones chi – is an ancient Chinese method of combining gentle exercises, meditation and breathing techniques to bring about physical, psychological and spiritual health and well-being.
+Qi Gong Training– the art of perfecting ones Qi – is an ancient Chinese method of combining gentle exercises, meditation and breathing techniques to bring about physical, psychological and spiritual health and well-being.

 Qi Gong is still relatively unknown in the West, yet it has been practised largely by closed orders in China for thousands of years.
 Qigong offers an opportunity to those willing to practise conscientiously to enjoy better health and increased energy.
 Qi Gong’s increasing use in recent years in China is producing remarkable results in improved healthcare.